thephpleague/period/docs/4.0/chart/index.md

 ---
 layout: default
-title: Charting Periods and Sequences instances
+title: Drawing Periods and Sequences instances
 ---

-# Charting Period and Sequence instances
+# Drawing intervals

 To improve visualizing multiple `Period` or `Sequence` instances you can use the provided charting feature.